mahfeshar/CornPop_Ideaverse/Atlas/Notes/Ideas/Programming/Database/Structured Query Language (SQL).md

 - __T-SQL__ is an extension to SQL used by Microsoft SQL Server.
 ## What is SQL?
 - We talked before about [[Database]]
+- SQL is a programming language used by nearly all [[Conceptual Data Models#3.
+Relational Model (**الأشهر**)|Relational Database]] to query, manipulate, and define data, and to provide access control.

 SQL is composed of three parts:
 1. Data definition language (DDL) includes statements for defining the database and its objects such as tables, [views](https://www.mysqltutorial.org/mysql-views/), [triggers](https://www.mysqltutorial.org/mysql-triggers/), [stored procedures](https://www.mysqltutorial.org/mysql-stored-procedure/), etc.